 Wandering in circles: That’s true of things people struggle with for forty years.

-One could get one’s house decluttered and organised in a month perhaps; three to six months, if one’s busy.
+One could get one’s house decluttered and organised in six months Marie Kondo says; 9 months according to Joshua Becker.
 Many struggle with this for decades, all their lives.

-Most people could lose their surplus weight in a year or two through healthy eating and exercise.
+Most people could lose their surplus weight in a year through healthy eating and exercise.
 I could do so myself!
 Yet, many battle with this for decades, or for all their lives.

 One could write a book in a couple of years, at 250 words a day.
 But many…the blushing, flushing woman you see is me!